 - Taco meat for build your own taco/burrito (cold fix-ins on the side)

 - This is a better option for older kids

 Always incorporate some color in the meals!
 If meals don’t already incorporate a veggie, have a veggie on the side.
 Also, you’ll want to add some fruit.
 To keep it cleaner in the classroom, use more whole or easy to pack fruits (ie. whole apples, cuties, grapes, etc.).

 Check out this three-week menu!
 You can take a few items or all of them to create your lunch menus.

 Need assistance feeding kids?
 Have picky eaters?
 Not confident about your kids habits around food?

-Book an appointment with Tammy or Nicole to learn more!
-Tammy works with families that have picky eater, texture related issues, and more.
+Book an appointment with Tammy, Heather, or Nicole to learn more!
+Tammy & Heather work with families that have picky eater, texture-related issues, and more.
 Nicole has kiddos of her own and is a working mom, so she knows what it’s like being busy!
 The best thing is that insurance may cover 100%!